Shepherdswell & Coldred History Society was formed in May 2014.

 In 2014, we produced our first local heritage book to show how the local area of Eythorne, Elvington and Waldershare have changed over the years.
 The book titled ‘A Pictorial History of Eythorne and Elvington (with Waldershare and Tilmanstone Colliery)’ has been well received by many of the local residents and also those people, who may have been born and lived in the area, but have since moved away.
 The book has allowed people to reminisce and helped residents recall and chat about their memories of how they remember the area when they were growing up.

-For 2015, we produced our first Calendar that displays vintage images of local views of the area in Eythorne, Elvington, Waldershare and Tilmanstone Colliery.
+In 2015 we produced our first calendar that included vintage images of local views of the area in Eythorne, Elvington, Waldershare and Tilmanstone Colliery.